Is Sports Betting Legal in Florida? Yes, With One Big Catch (2026)

 Minimum age21+

-DraftKings / FanDuel / BetMGM❌ Not available
+DraftKings / FanDuel / BetMGM sportsbooks❌ Not available in Florida

 College team betting✅ Allowed